How to use regex capture groups in Python

 Introduction

 Regular expression capture groups are powerful tools in Python for extracting and manipulating text data.
-This tutorial will guide developers through the essential techniques of using capture groups, providing practical insights into how these advanced pattern matching mechanisms can simplify complex string parsing and data extraction tasks.
+In this lab, you will learn the essential techniques of using capture groups, providing practical insights into how these advanced pattern matching mechanisms can simplify complex string parsing and data extraction tasks.

 Regex Capture Groups Basics